-Digital marketing is an umbrella term that encompasses several strategies such as:
+Digital marketing is an umbrella term that encompasses several strategies.

 - Search Engine Optimization (SEO)

 - Influencer Marketing

 - Display Advertising

 - Email Marketing

 Collectively, it’s about marketing your business’s products and services through digital technologies.
 Although digital marketing includes non-internet channels such as SMS advertising, callback and on-hold mobile phone messages, and digital displays, the strategy primarily involves marketing on the Internet.

 As mobile technology grows and Internet access becomes more widespread around the world, having a digital marketing strategy becomes even more important for your business.
 Just check out these figures: according to Pew Research, to 77% of Americans go online daily.
 83% of them use a mobile device to access the net.
 Globally, according to We are Social, over 4 billion people (about half of the world’s population) has access to the internet.
 And that number is increasing by about 7% annually.
 That’s A LOT of people!